Legendary low-production model

 In the following years, the 365 GTC was exported to the United States, where it was owned by Carl Walsten, of Greenwich, Connecticut.
 Mr Walsten displayed the car at the Ferrari Club of America’s regional meeting on Long Island in September 1976.

 By 1982, the car was advertised for sale with new black Connolly leather, which remains within it today.
 It was subsequently owned by Jules Levine, of Stamford, Connecticut, who maintained it for some five years.
 Thereafter, it was in the collection of Boston doctor David Allegra, M.D., who later relocated to California with the car and displayed it at the Rosso Rodeo Concours in Beverly Hills in June 1995.

 More recently, chassis number 12055 was imported and registered in the United Kingdom.
 It is presented today as a largely original car that has always been well cared for.
 Importantly, it still retains the original engine, as can be clearly seen from the stamping on the engine block.

-The paint is fresh, and the black leather has achieved the nice worn-in condition that can only be obtained through regular use and proper care.
-The engine bay shows proper maintenance, and the original Veglia metric instrumentation displays some 3,200 kilometres, likely post-restoration.
-The car is also equipped with air conditioning and an AM/FM stereo/cassette tape entertainment system.
+The new blue paint is fresh, and the black leather has achieved the nice worn-in condition that can only be obtained through regular use and proper care.
+The engine bay shows proper maintenance and the car is also equipped with air conditioning and an AM/FM stereo/cassette tape entertainment system.

 In many ways, the 365 GTC represents the late 1960s “sweet spot” for Ferrari enthusiasts, as it offers everything that one seeks: two seats, V-12 power, well over 300 horsepower, a five-speed gearbox, classic Pininfarina good looks, Borrani wire wheels, a luxurious interior, and the classic thin, wood-rimmed Nardi steering wheel.